SEI-R-2-22/u2_lesson_react_router/README.md

 By making `Router` the root component of our app, all child components, including `App` will have access to a `history` object through which information like the current location and url can be accessed or changed.
 Additionally, in order to use the other routing components provided by React Router, a `Router` ancestor component is necessary.

 Next, in `App.js`, we need to import all of the components we want to use in our app.
-We'll also need to import `NavLink` and `Route` components from `react-router-dom`:
+We'll also need to import `NavLink` and `Route` components from `react-router-dom`, since we'll be using them later on:

 ```js
 // src/App.js